hedgedoc/container/README.md

 docker pull quay.io/hedgedoc/hedgedoc:1.7.0-alpine
 ```

+You can also use the `alpine` or `debian` tag for the latest version.

 We recommend using the Debian version for production deployments and Alpine for expert setups.

 # Prerequisite